BanterTheGreat/modern-4e/glossary/creation & advancement.typ

   return [
     #shared.pageTitle(title: "Character Creation & Advancement");
     = Character Creation
+  A character can be created in 6 simple steps:

-    == Ancestry
+    == 1.
+Choose an Ancestry
     Choose a ancestry from Ancestries, this will give you 2 passive abilities and an encounter power.

-    == Class
-    Choose a class from Classes, this will decide your main playstyle during combat.
-Make sure you write down any choices you make during class selection, such as powers selected.
-    == Feat
-    You may select 1 Feat from either your Ancestry, your Class or the general Feats list.
-    == Theme
-    Select a theme from Themes.
-You may ignore the flavor.
-    == Background & Title
+    == 2.
+Create a Background for your Character and write a Title.
     Think of your character’s Backgrounds and write some of his prior experiences down.
 You have 6 points to assign total, with a maximum of 5 in a single background entry.
 Make sure to make it evocative and not too broad.
 For your title, write down a short piece of text which would be used to refer to your legend in a way.
 Once again, make sure it is not too broad.

+    == 3.
+Choose a Class
+    Choose a class from Classes, this will decide your main playstyle during combat.
+Make sure you write down any choices you make during class selection, such as powers selected.

+    == 4.
+Gather your Equipment
+    Choose your starting equipment from Equipment.
+Make sure to write down any choices you make during equipment selection, such as weapon types.
+You may select a weapon, an armor, a shield and if proficient an implement.

+    == 5.
+Choose a Theme
+    Themes are a kind subtrack you can pick which come with some benefits.
+You may choose one.

+    == 6.
+Choose a Feat
+    You may choose 1 Feat from either your Ancestry, Class or the general Feats list.

     #pagebreak()
     = Character Advancement